-In this method the input domain data is divided into different equivalence data classes.
+In this method, the input domain data is divided into different equivalence data classes.
 This method is typically used to reduce the total number of test cases to a finite set of testable test cases, still covering maximum requirements.

-In short it is the process of taking all possible test cases and placing them into classes.
+In short, it is the process of taking all possible test cases and placing them into classes.
 One test value is picked from each class while testing.

 E.g.: If you are testing for an input box accepting numbers from 1 to 1000 then there is no use in writing thousand test cases for all 1000 valid input numbers plus other test cases for invalid data.

 Using equivalence partitioning method above test cases can be divided into three sets of input data called as classes.
-Each test case is a representative of respective class.
+Each test case is a representative of a respective class.

-So in above example we can divide our test cases into three equivalence classes of some valid and invalid inputs.
+So in above example, we can divide our test cases into three equivalence classes of some valid and invalid inputs.

 Test cases for input box accepting numbers between 1 and 1000 using Equivalence Partitioning:

 1) One input data class with all valid inputs.
 Pick a single value from range 1 to 1000 as a valid test case.
-If you select other values between 1 and 1000 then result is going to be same.
+If you select other values between 1 and 1000 the result is going to be same.
 So one test case for valid input data should be sufficient.

 3) Input data with any value greater than 1000 to represent third invalid input class.